bong-inc/bong-maps/README.md

 This project was initialized using [gradle](https://gradle.org/).
 Common tasks can be run through this tool.
 The tool is provided with the source code, so no installation is required.
 Only a compatible JDK is  required.
 All commands are using the already provided [gradle wrapper](https://github.itu.dk/trbj/BFST20Gruppe21/blob/master/gradlew).

 ### Dev Tools
 The dev tools provide access to advanced features, not meant for the end user.
+Find the devtools in More > Devtools.
 Some of the dev tools provide useful logging, that only is exposed when the application is run from the command line or from an IDE.

 ### Running the application directly from source files